 The goal is to use the least amount of pressure necessary to remove dirt and gunk from your fence.
 Start with a lower psi and adjust to a higher level if you need more pressure to wash away dirt.
 Using too much pressure can damage your wooden fence.

-When you spray your fence, start from the top, going down on each board.
+When you spray your fence, start from the top, going down each board.
 Work on small areas of the board until they are thoroughly cleaned.
 Aim your sprayer at an angle or use a 25-degree nozzle.
 Keep the nozzle three feet away from the panels but move in closer to one to two feet to get rid of hard-to-remove dirt.

 It’s vital to keep the wand moving.
 Aiming too long at a single point can damage wooden surfaces.
 Once you’re done with one section, turn off the washer and check to ensure everything is spotless.
 Next, move to the next section of your fence, repeating the same steps until all the boards have been cleaned.